How to make your penis bigger: 10 penis enlargement methods

 For many guys out there, penis size is a very common concern, and some may even have anxiety about the size of their penis.
 What many men don’t know is that besides having a perfectly normal penis, the size of their penis seems to matter more to them than anyone else: One large study showed that 85% of women are satisfied with their partner’s penis size.

 Still, you might wonder if it is possible to make your penis bigger.
-Well, here’s the hard truth: Besides undergoing surgery and using penis implants (but who wants to do that?!), there's nothing anyone can do to increase the size of their penis.
-While advertisements for pumps, pills, and weights claim to increase the length and width of your penis, there's very little scientific support for these nonsurgical methods to enlarge the penis.
+Well, here’s the hard truth: Besides undergoing surgery and using penis implants, most treatments out there aren’t going to increase the size of your penis, no matter what wild claims their ads might make.
+A quick Google search will show you advertisements for pumps, pills, and weights that claim to increase the length and width of your penis, there's very little scientific support for these nonsurgical methods to enlarge the penis.

-Here are the most common procedures or devices you may have heard about when it comes to penis enlargement—many of which come with some severe risks.
+Here are the most common procedures and devices that claim they can make your penis bigger—many of which come with some severe risks.
 Keep reading to learn more.

 1. Increase penis length with surgery